© 1975-2021 All rights reserved. None of this material may be

 103. Concentrate on space as omnipresent free of all limitations.

-104. Withdraw attention from distracting object and concentrate on the object of meditation.
+104. Withdraw attention from distracting objects and concentrate on the object of meditation.

 105. Recite the name Bhairava incessantly.